eelke/tempswitch/README.md

 # Set up the server (node app)

-1. Run:
-> $ node server.js
-This will start the server and load a browser window
+1. Run `$ node server.js`, this will start the server and load a browser window

 2. Use PM2 to keep the Node.js process running..
 https://www.digitalocean.com/community/tutorials/nodejs-pm2

+---

-# Note
+## Note

 The Arduino code will run regardless of a serial connection.
 The Node app is just to monitor & log its behaviour You can safely close browser the window, and the server will keep on logging.

+By eelke.net, for ClimateCleanup.org